Marcell Ozuna Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 20th in MLB.
+- The Diamondbacks pitching staff is 20th in the league with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have a 4.53 team ERA that ranks 23rd among all MLB pitching staffs.
+- The Diamondbacks' 4.51 team ERA ranks 23rd among all league pitching staffs.

-- Diamondbacks pitchers combine to rank 15th in baseball in home runs allowed (109 total, 1.1 per game).
+- Diamondbacks pitchers combine to rank 15th in baseball in home runs surrendered (111 total, 1.2 per game).

-- In his most recent appearance on Friday, the right-hander tossed 5 2/3 innings against the Toronto Blue Jays, allowing one earned run while surrendering nine hits.
+- His most recent time out came on Saturday against the Toronto Blue Jays, when the right-hander went five innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.